dwn/continua/README.md

 ## Initial

+We're going to set up the auxillary services on Google Cloud, such as Storage and a Cloud Run service that converts font formats

+For the main Node.js app, we'll use Heroku, which is not cheap, but which has a more stable pricing structure, is very easy to use, and is well-integrated with Git

-Create new project in Google Cloud web console - set project id as you wish
+Create a new project in [console.cloud.google.com](https://console.cloud.google.com) - set project id as you wish

 Install Google Cloud SDK - if it was installed at sometime in the past, you may want to update